 Now, the 3 month rule does run you the risk of having a man play that “role” more extensively in order to pass your 3 month test.
 So, if you decide to use the 3 month rule:

 1. Be cautious,

 3. Listen carefully, and

 4. Don’t prompt a man to do what you want him to do, instead, let him show you who he is!!!

 When a person shows you who they are, believe it!
 Stop trying to rationalize a man’s erratic or bad behavior, especially if he isn’t even trying to explain or apologize for his actions himself.

 Bringing you back to my original point, if you normally hear from the man you are dating every day or every other day, but there are times that he disappears for days or even weeks at a time and you are unable to reach him, take this as a serious red flag and proceed with extreme caution because there may be a whole lot more to the picture that you don’t see!

 Regardless of whether you can confirm that a man’s disappearing act is due to him being with other women or not, you have to evaluate whether this man is right for you based on his actions as a whole, based on the big picture.

-To clarify, whether or not you know if this man is seeing other women or is just bad with his phone (rare in 2014) you have to ask yourself, do I want to be with a man that can disappear for days at a time without communicating or responding to my calls or texts??
+To clarify, whether or not you know if this man is seeing other women or is just bad with his phone (rare these days) you have to ask yourself, do I want to be with a man that can disappear for days at a time without communicating or responding to my calls or texts??